Collection: Fruit Trees

 What are dwarf fruit trees?

 Dwarf fruit trees are varieties bred to maintain a compact size, in part by grafting the tree to a dwarfing rootstock.
-This makes them ideally suited to smaller gardens or even growing in pots.
+This makes them ideally-suited to smaller gardens or even growing in pots.

 How many fruit trees make an orchard?

-There are no hard-and-fast rules, but generally a group of 5 or more fruit trees can constitute an orchard.
+There are no hard-and-fast rules, but generally a group of five or more fruit trees can constitute an orchard.
 We recommend planting a variety of fruits so you can enjoy a more varied harvest and foster greater resistance to pests.
 Check out our mini orchard pack to get started.

 What tree can grow multiple fruits?